jcnjr/fuamz/README.md

 No support is provided.
 You have been warned.

-Current Inclusions:
+CURRENT INCLUSIONS
+Done with Amazon?
+Want to remove all Amazon affiliate links from your site?
+Use fuamazon.php Want to prevent broken image links from images Amazon is no longer hosting?
+Use fuamzimg.php Plugins use regex to filter content.
+No alteration of database content occurrs.
+Want to go back to serving the devil?
+Simply deactivate plugins.
 * fuamazon.php
-* Plugin Name: Remove Amazon Affiliate Links
+* * Plugin Name: Remove Amazon Affiliate Links
 * Description: Automatically removes all full Amazon affiliate links (and amzn.to shortlinks) from posts and product descriptions while preserving the linked text.
 Must remain activated.
 *
 * fuamzimg.php